hileez/node-pyrunner-quick-start/doc/en.md

 ## Python threading module

-Node-PyRunner is using libuv run async task. and you can create child threads in Python too, python childthreads interact with NodeJS at any time.
+Node-PyRunner uses libuv to run async tasks. and you can create child threads in Python too, python childthreads can interact with NodeJS at any time.

 **app.py**